TIY-Charlotte-Frontend-Engineering/curriculum/NEXT_STEPS.md

 ### SHOULD do

+- **Clone [my curriculum repository](https://github.com/TIY-Charlotte-Frontend-Engineering/curriculum)**.
+Its public and I plan to keep it up forever but you should have your own copy stored locally just in case.

 - **PRACTICE Javascript**.
 Write code at least a few days a week, but ideally every day.
 It doesn't matter what you do.
 Do old homeworks.
 Work on a project by yourself.
 Do practice problems and then throw them away.
 Try contributing to an open-source project.
 Collaborate with another student on a side project.
 Use it or you'll lose it, and you've worked too hard for that.
   - [codewars](https://www.codewars.com) is a great site for practice problems like we've been doign in class and lets you see how other users solve them as well.